-Exhibit Number Description of Erskibit Number 1.1 Description of Exhibit Underwriting Agreement Plan of Conversion 3.1 Certificate of Incorporation of the Registrant (to be effective upon completion of the Registrant's conversion from a limited liability company to a corporation) 3.2 Bylaws of the Registrant (to be effective upon completion of the Registrant's conversion from a limited liability company to a corporation) 3.3 Form of Certificate of Incorporation of the Registrant (to be effective upon the closing of this offering) 3.4 Form of Bylaws of the Registrant (to be effective upon the closing of this offering) 4.1 Specimen Stock Certificate evidencing the shares of common stock 4.2 Stockholders Agreement, dated , 2014 5.1 Opinion of Wilmer Cutler Pickering Hale and Dorr LLP 10.1 Assumed 2007 Ikaria Stock Option Plan 10.2 Assumed 2010 Ikaria Long Term Incentive Plan 10.3 2014 Equity Incentive Plan 10.4 Form of Option Agreement under 2014 Equity Incentive Plan 10.5 Public Company Stock Incentive Plan 10.6 Form of Incentive Stock Option Agreement under Public Company Stock Incentive Plan 10.7 Form of Nonstatutory Stock Option Agreement under Public Company Stock Incentive Plan 10.8† Amended and Restated License and Commercialization Agreement, dated as of August 26, 2009, among Ikaria Development Subsidiary One LLC, BioLineRx Ltd. and BioLine Innovations Jerusalem L.P., as amended by the Payment Date Extension Amendment and the Amendment to the Amended and Restated License and Commercialization Agreement effective as of April 21, 2010 10.9 Form of Agreement Not to Compete, entered into by Ikaria Acquisition LLC and each of the Registrant, Bellerophon BCM LLC, Bellerophon Pulse Technologies LLC and Bellerophon Services, Inc. 10.10† Separation and Distribution Agreement, dated as of February 9, 2014, among the Registrant, Ikaria, Inc. and Ikaria Acquisition LLC 10.11† Device Clinical Supply Agreement, dated as of February 9, 2014, between Bellerophon Pulse Technologies LLC and INO Therapeutics LLC 10.12† Drug Clinical Supply Agreement, dated as of February 9, 2014, between Bellerophon Pulse Technologies LLC and INO Therapeutics LLC

-10.13† Employee Matters Agreement, dated as of February 9, 2014, between the Registrant and Ikaria, Inc.
+Exhibit Number Description of Exhibit Underwriting Agreement 2.1 Plan of Conversion 2.2 Agreement and Plan of Merger 3.1 Certificate of Incorporation of the Registrant (to be effective upon completion of the Registrant's conversion from a limited liability company to a corporation) 3.2 Bylaws of the Registrant (to be effective upon completion of the Registrant's conversion from a limited liability company to a corporation) 3.3 Form of Restated Certificate of Incorporation of the Registrant (to be effective upon the closing of this offering) 3.4 Form of Amended and Restated Bylaws of the Registrant (to be effective upon the closing of this offering) 4.1 Specimen Stock Certificate evidencing the shares of common stock 4.2 Stockholders Agreement, dated , 2014 5.1 Opinion of Wilmer Cutler Pickering Hale and Dorr LLP 10.1 Assumed 2007 Ikaria Stock Option Plan 10.2 Assumed 2010 Ikaria Long Term Incentive Plan 10.3 2014 Equity Incentive Plan 10.4 Form of Option Agreement under 2014 Equity Incentive Plan 10.5 Public Company Stock Incentive Plan 10.6 Form of Incentive Stock Option Agreement under Public Company Stock Incentive Plan 10.7 Form of Nonstatutory Stock Option Agreement under Public Company Stock Incentive Plan 10.8† Amended and Restated License and Commercialization Agreement, dated as of August 26, 2009, among Ikaria Development Subsidiary One LLC, BioLineRx Ltd. and BioLine Innovations Jerusalem L.P., as amended 10.9 Form of Agreement Not to Compete, entered into by Ikaria Acquisition LLC and each of the Registrant, Bellerophon BCM LLC, Bellerophon Pulse Technologies LLC and Bellerophon Services, Inc. 10.10† Separation and Distribution Agreement, dated as of February 9, 2014, among the Registrant, Ikaria, Inc. and Ikaria Acquisition LLC 10.11† Device Clinical Supply Agreement, dated as of February 9, 2014, between Bellerophon Pulse Technologies LLC and INO Therapeutics LLC 10.12† Drug Clinical Supply Agreement, dated as of February 9, 2014, between Bellerophon Pulse Technologies LLC and INO Therapeutics LLC 10.13† Employee Matters Agreement, dated as of February 9, 2014, between the Registrant and Ikaria, Inc. II-7